-Grades Categories Description Standard although borrowers should still be able to withstand normal business cycles; any prolonged unfavorable economic/market conditions would create an immediate deterioration of cash flow beyond acceptable levels.
-Risk rating 8 Fair Sufficiently pronounced probability of default, although borrowers should still be able to withstand normal business cycles; any prolonged unfavorable economic/market conditions would create an immediate deterioration of cash flow beyond acceptable levels.
-Sub-standard grade • Risk rating 9 Marginal Elevated level of probability of default, with limited margin; repayment source is adequate to marginal.
-Risk rating 10 Watchlist Unfavorable industry or company specific risk factors represent a concern, financial strength may be marginal; will find it difficult to cope with significant downturn.
-Risk rating 11 Special mention Loans have potential weaknesses that deserve close attention; borrower has reached a point where there is a real risk that the borrower's ability to pay the interest and repay the principal timely could be jeopardized due to evidence of weakness in the borrower's financial condition.
-Risk rating 12 Substandard Substantial and unreasonable degree of risk to the institution because of unfavorable record or unsatisfactory characteristics; with well-defined weaknesses that jeopardize their liquidation e.g. negative cash flow, case of fraud.
+Grades Categories Description Risk rating 5 Good adequate capacity for payment of financial commitments; but adverse business/economic conditions are more likely to impair this capacity More pronounced probability of default; business or financial flexibility exists which supports the servicing of financial commitments; vulnerable to adverse business/economic changes Standard Risk rating 6 Satisfactory Material probability of default is present, but a margin of safety remains; financial commitments are currently being met although the capacity for continued payment is vulnerable to deterioration Risk rating 7 Average in the business/economic condition.
+Greater probability of default which is reflected in the volatility of earnings and overall performance; repayment source is presently adequate; however, prolonged unfavorable economic period would create deterioration beyond acceptable levels.
+Standard Risk rating 8 Fair Sufficiently pronounced probability of default, although borrowers should still be able to withstand normal business cycles; any prolonged unfavorable economic/market conditions would create an immediate deterioration of cash flow beyond acceptable levels.
+Standard Risk rating 8 Fair Sufficiently pronounced probability of default, although borrowers should still be able to withstand normal business cycles; any prolonged unfavorable economic/market conditions would create an immediate deterioration of cash flow beyond acceptable levels.
+Sub-standard grade Risk rating 9 Marginal Elevated level of probability of default, with limited margin; repayment source is adequate to Risk rating 10 Watchlist marginal.
+Unfavorable industry or company specific risk factors represent a concern, financial strength may be marginal; will find it difficult to cope with significant downturn.
+Risk rating 11 Special mention Loans have potential weaknesses that deserve close attention; borrower has reached a point where there is a real risk that the borrower's ability to pay the interest and repay the principal timely could be jeopardized due to evidence of Risk rating 12 Substandard weakness in the borrower's financial condition.
+Substantial and unreasonable degree of risk to the institution because of unfavorable record or unsatisfactory characteristics; with well-defined c.
+Aging analysis of receivables by class

+Grades Categories Description weaknesses that jeopardize their liquidation e.g. negative cash flow, case of fraud.
 Impaired Risk rating 13 Doubtful Weaknesses similar to "Substandard", but with added characteristics that make liquidation highly improbable.
 Risk rating 14 Loss Uncollectible or worthless.